jeev20/jeev20.github.io/_posts/2024-05-17-DiagramAsCode.md

 ### Using Mermaid CLI
 If one prefers the command line, then [mermaid-cli](https://github.com/mermaid-js/mermaid-cli.git) is the official CLI by the maintainers of mermaid js.
-This option will require that you install additional javascript libraries, which some might would not want to do.
+This option will require installation of additional javascript libraries, which some might want to avoid.

 Installing mermaid-cli
 ```bash